hewhowearspants/Blackjack-io/README.md

 ### What is Blackjack?

-(Brief description of the game, why you're choosing to make it) Blackjack is also known as 21, is a card game where a player (or players) face off against a dealer.
+Blackjack is also known as 21, is a card game where a player (or players) face off against a dealer.
 The dealer and each player initially gets two cards.
 The player(s) can only see one of the dealer's cards.
 Their values are face value, except Aces and face cards (J, Q, K), which are 1 or 11 and 10, respectively.

 The player's goal is to get the sum of their cards higher than the sum of the dealer's cards, without that sum going over 21.
 The player can request additional cards (or 'hit') if they want to increase their chances of beating the dealer.
 When the player is satisfied, and have not gone over 21, they can end their turn (or 'stand').